Paraconsistent Belief Revision: A Replacement-Enriched LFI for Epistemic Entrenchment: The AGM system: Contraction

 \begin{description} \itemsep{0em} \item {\bf ($\div$closure)} $K \div \alpha = Cn(K \div \alpha)$. \item {\bf ($\div$success)} If $R_K(\alpha)$ then $\alpha \notin K \div \alpha$. \item {\bf ($\div$inclusion)} $K \div \alpha \subseteq K$. \item {\bf ($\div$failure)} If $\circ \alpha \in K$ then $K \div \alpha = K$. \item {\bf ($\div$relevance)} If $\beta \in K \setminus (K \div \alpha)$ then there exists $X$ such that $K \div \alpha \subseteq Cn(X) \subseteq K$ and $\alpha \notin Cn(X)$, but $\alpha \in Cn(X) + \beta$. \item {\bf ($\div$extensionality)} If $\alpha \equiv \beta$ then $K \div \alpha=K \div \beta$. \end{description} \end{definition}

 The set of postulates for belief contraction is designed to ensure that the system adheres to fundamental principles of rationality, which govern the dynamics of epistemic change.
-These principles operate at a metatheoretical level, providing a normative framework for the formulation and justification of the postulates.

-The postulate of \emph{Closure} encapsulates the principle of \emph{logical omniscience}, ensuring that the outcome of a contraction remains a belief set closed under logical consequence, thereby preserving the internal coherence of the epistemic state.
-The \emph{Success} postulate reflects the \emph{primacy of the new information}, specifying that a sentence, unless it is a tautology or strongly accepted, is not retained in the belief set after contraction by that sentence.
-This guarantees that strongly accepted sentences--those central to the epistemic state, as defined by the systems considered in this paper--are preserved unless the consistency of the corresponding belief-representing sentence itself is first retracted (as it is formally explained in Remark \ref{rem-RCie}).

-\emph{Inclusion} aligns with the principle of \emph{minimal change}, stipulating that contraction does not introduce new beliefs, thereby retaining as much of the original belief set as possible.
-The \emph{Failure} postulate emphasizes the epistemic robustness of \emph{strong acceptance}, asserting that strongly accepted sentences cannot be removed through contraction.
-The principle of \emph{Relevance} reinforces \emph{minimal change} by requiring that only sentences logically connected to the target of contraction are affected, ensuring a conservative and context-sensitive process.
-Finally, \emph{Extensionality} embodies the principle of \emph{irrelevance of syntax}, mandating that logically equivalent sentences are treated identically during contraction, regardless of their syntactic representation.
-This means that {\em extensionality} coincides with the one considered in standard AGM systems based on classical logic.
+In particular, they provide the metatheoretical conditions that an operator $\div$ must satisfy in order to count as an extensional contraction on belief sets over \rcbr.